greydongilmore/AFIDS_macaca/material/README.md

 ### **27. Right indusium griseum origin**

   * Defined on sagittal slice at takeoff from posterior hippocampus below splenium
+  * * Jump to AC.
+In the sagittal view place the slice intersection at the posterior border of splenium in the midline.
-  * Begin on the sagittal view (make sure the view is on the right side), scroll back and forrth to find the point where the tail of the hippocampus begins to become pointed and "takeoff"
+  * Begin on the sagittal view (make sure the view is on the right side), scroll back and forth to find the point where the tail of the hippocampus begins to become pointed and "takeoff"
+  * Verify that the fiducial is at the junction of white and grey matter.

   * **Name:** 27
   * **Description:** R indusium griseum origin